Minimizing Fall Risks with Exercise

 Certainly, people of all ages experience falls, but they are much more common among older adults.
 According to the Centers for Disease Control and Prevention (CDC), in 2018, one in four older adults reported they had experienced a fall.
 How does that translate into total numbers?
 A whopping 36 million falls.

-Even more sobering is that these injuries could hasten the aging process and affect one’s ability to live independently.
+Even more sobering is that these injuries often speed the aging process and affect one’s ability to live independently.

 Internal Factors + External Factors = Greater Risks